ministryofjustice/intranet/README.md

 ## Getting Started

-It's important to have Docker ELK running first.
-Intranet will use the network that ELK creates to communicate locally.
+For local development it's important to have Docker ELK running first.
+Intranet will use the network that ELK creates to communicate locally and allow data to flow.

 ### Elastic Search
+Nb. memory heap is too low on standard installation to achieve bulk imports.
+Increasing the `ES_JAVA_OPTS` value in docker-compose.yml will help should you run in to issues with the circuit breaker:  `ES_JAVA_OPTS: "-Xms2g -Xmx2g"`
 1. First, get Docker ELK running locally.
     ```bash
    git clone https://github.com/deviantony/docker-elk.git .